sharma-rohit/distributed-cache-on-k8s-poc/README.md

-# distributed-cache-on-k8s-poc
+# -distributed-cache-on-k8s-poc
-[PoC] Distributed Cache with Akka Cluster Sharding and Akka HTTP on Kubernetes
+[PoC] Distributed Cache with Akka Cluster Sharding and Akka HTTP on Kubernetes and AWS